LA1975/Portfolio/README.md

 **Contact section**

+  - removed for now.
 Need to be able to be contacted by credible people not bots, creepos or spammers.
   Uncomfortable putting too much personal contact info up - woman on the internet issues.